 - (a) The presence of any Prohibited Substance or any of its Metabolites or Markers in a Player's Sample constitutes an Anti-Doping Rule Violation by that Player under this Regulation 3. - (b) It is the Player's personal duty to ensure that no Prohibited Substance enters his body.
 Players are responsible for any Prohibited Substances or Markers found to be present in their Samples.
-Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Player's part be demonstrated in order to establish an Anti-Doping Rule Violation under Regulation 3. - (c) Sufficient proof of an anti-doping rule violation under Regulation 3 is established by any of the following: (i) presence of a Prohibited Substance or its Metabolites or Markers in the Players "A" Sample where the Player waives analysis of the "B" Sample and the "B" Sample is not analysed; or (ii) where the Player's "B" Sample is analysed and the analysis of the Player's "B" Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's "A" Sample; or (iii) where the Player's "A" or "B" Sample is split into two parts and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first part of the split Sample or the Player waives analysis of the confirmation part of the split Sample. - (d) Excepting those substances for which a Decision Limit is specifically identified in the Prohibited List or a Technical Document, the presence of any reported quantity of a Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute an Anti-Doping Rule Violation under Regulation 3. - (e) As an exception to the general rule of Regulation 3, the Prohibited List, International Standards and/or Technical Documents may establish special criteria for the reporting or the evaluation of certain Prohibited Substances. - (f) The penalties set out in Regulation 77 apply to this violation.
+Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Player's part be demonstrated in order to establish an Anti-Doping Rule Violation under Regulation 3. - (c) Sufficient proof of an anti-doping rule violation under Regulation 3 is established by any of the following: (i) presence of a Prohibited Substance or its Metabolites or Markers in the Players "A" Sample where the Player waives analysis of the "B" Sample and the "B" Sample is not analysed; or (ii) where the Player's "B" Sample is analysed and the analysis of the Player's "B" Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's "A" Sample; or (iii) where the Player's "A" or "B" Sample is split into two parts and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's "A" Sample; or (iii) where the Player's "A" or "B" Sample is split into two parts and the analysis of the confirmation part of the split Sample confirms the presence of the Prohibited Substance or its Metabolites or the Player waives analysis of the confirmation part of the split Sample confirms the split Sample or the Player waives analysis of the confirmation part of the split Sample. - (d) Excepting those substances for which a Decision Limit is specifically identified in the Prohibited List or a Technical Document, the presence of any reported quantity of a Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute an Anti-Doping Rule Violation under Regulation 3. - (e) As an exception to the general rule of Regulation 3, the Prohibited List, International Standards and/or Technical Documents may establish special criteria for the reporting or the evaluation of certain Prohibited Substances. - (f) The penalties set out in Regulation 77 apply to this violation.